arangodb/arangodb/Documentation/RefManual/Replication.md

 - 2301: edge insert/update operation:

   This event is logged for edge inserts/updates.
-The structure is the same as for the document insert/update event.
+The structure and meanings are the same as for the document insert/update event.

   Additional, the `data` attribute will contain the sub-attributes `_from` and `_to`, which indicate the vertices connected by the edge.

   `_from` and `_to` will contain the vertex collection id plus the vertex document key:

       {